 He talks about majoring in your strengths.
 If you are not good at something then don’t do it.
 Find your strengths and emphasize those.

 He also talks about caring about the details.
-Learn to see things from a detail standpoint.
+Learn to see things from a detailed standpoint.
 Do you have an empty music stand on the stage?
 Remove it.
 Many times we get detail blind and do not see the clutter or bad design that we are presenting to the world.

 Finally, he talks about quality over quantity.
-If you have a small set of volunteers for the Easter play consider just doing a 5-minute play that is really great and include it in your Sunday service than trying to pull off a full Easter pageant that the large church down the street is doing.
+If you have a small set of volunteers for the Easter play consider just doing a 5-minute play that is really great and includes it in your Sunday service than trying to pull off a full Easter pageant that the large church down the street is doing.